amirsabahi/docker-cli-cheatsheet/README.md

 docker system prune -a 'CAUTION -> Remove all unused images not just dangling ones'

-docker system prune -f 'CAUTION -> REmove everything'
+docker system prune -f 'CAUTION -> Remove everything'

 docker image prune -f 'Remove all images not used by containers '

+docker buildx prune -f 'REmove build-cache'

+### Building Containers

+docker build -t [name:tag] 'Builds an image using the docker file located at the same directory'

+docker build -t [name:tag] -f [fileName] 'Builds an image using the docker file located at a different directory'

+docker tag [imageName] [nameTag] 'Tag an existing image'